Proton-coupled folate transporter: Tissue distribution

-Consequences of the loss-of-function of PCFT
+Loss-of-function

 The physiological role of PCFT is known based upon the phenotype of subjects with loss-of-function mutations of this gene – the rare autosomal hereditary disorder, hereditary folate malabsorption (HFM).
 These subjects have two major abnormalities: (i) severe systemic folate deficiency and (ii) a defect in the transport of folates from blood across the choroid plexus into the CSF with very low CSF folate levels even when the blood folate level is corrected or supranormal.
 Severe anemia, usually macrocytic, always accompanies the folate deficiency.
 Sometimes there is pancytopenia and/or hypogammaglobulinemia and/or T-cell dysfunction which can result in infections such as Pneumocystis jirovecii pneumonia.
 There can be GI signs including diarrhea and mucositis.
 The CNS folate deficiency is associated with a variety of neurological findings including developmental delays and seizures.
 The phenotype of the PCFT-null mouse has been reported and mirrors many of the findings in humans.
 PCFT was initially reported to be a low-affinity heme transporter.
 However, a role for PCFT in heme and iron homeostasis is excluded by the observation that humans or mice with loss-of-function PCFT mutations are not iron or heme deficient and the anemia, and all other systemic consequences of the loss of this transporter, are completely corrected with high-dose oral, or low-dose, parenteral folate.

-Potential pharmacological role
+As a drug target

 Because of the Warburg effect, and a compromised blood supply, human epithelial cancers grow within an acidic milieu, as lactate is produced during anaerobic glycolysis.
 Because PCFT activity is optimal at low pH, and its expression and a prominent low-pH transport activity are present in human cancers, there is interest in exploiting these properties by the development of antifolates that have a high affinity for this transporter and a very low affinity for the reduced folate carrier which delivers antifolates to normal tissues and thereby mediates the toxicity of these agents.
 A novel class of inhibitors of one carbon incorporation into purines is being developed with these properties.
 Pemetrexed, an antifolate inhibitor primarily of thymidylate synthase, is a good substrate for PCFT even at neutral pH as compared to other antifolates and folates.